RafanSTR/uptime/README.md

   TO anon, authenticated
   USING (true);

+DROP POLICY IF EXISTS "Allow INSERT for status tracking" ON status_checks;
+CREATE POLICY "Allow INSERT for status tracking"
+  ON status_checks
+  FOR INSERT
+  TO anon
+  WITH CHECK (true);

--- 9. Create RLS Policies for monitoring_settings
+-- 10. Create RLS Policies for monitoring_settings
 DROP POLICY IF EXISTS "Allow INSERT for monitoring settings" ON monitoring_settings;
 CREATE POLICY "Allow INSERT for monitoring settings" ON monitoring_settings